 Pension level increases for typical cases if they have an occupational pension.
-The increase depends on the contractual area, but is about 15 percentage points at the age of 65 and about 20 percentage points at the alternative retirement age.
+The increase depends on the contractual area, but is about 20-25 percentage points of pensions at the alternative retirement age (ranging from 50 to 70 percent).

 Life Expectancy Effect and Alternative Retirement Age